google/mathfu/docs/src/index.md

    * [Windows][]

-This library is entirely written in C++ with the exception of some conditionally enabled compiler intrisics and some workarounds for different compiler quirks, which means that it *should* work with either no or little modification on any platform that has a C++ compiler.
+This library is entirely written in C++ with the exception of some conditionally enabled compiler intrinsics and some workarounds for different compiler quirks, which means that it *should* work with either no or little modification on any platform that has a C++ compiler.